Perception4D/LidarSlam/ros2_wrapping/lidar_slam/README.md

 ### Camera

-A camera can be used to add color constraints to SLAM local optimization.
+A camera can be used to add image match based constraints to SLAM local optimization.

 To enable the camera, modify the following parameters :
 * `external_sensors.camera.enable: true`
 * `external_sensors.max_measures: 10` to be determined
 * `external_sensors.use_header_time: true` if necessary